 Tier 1 merchants and service providers, or those merchants/service-providers who have particular acquirer requirements, will need to report using a Report On Compliance (ROC).

-In this scenario, DotSec’s Qualified Security Assessor (QSA) will formally assess how effectively client meets the applicable requirements from the PCI DSS.
+In this scenario, DotSec’s Qualified Security Assessor (QSA) will formally assess how effectively the client meets the applicable requirements from the PCI DSS.

 In contrast to the collaborative nature of a scoping or gap-analysis project, the QSA-led PCI DSS assessment will be a formal assessment process, the outcomes of which are documented in a formal Report on Compliance (ROC):